N9EWO Review :

 for any info that is listed here

-The DE1121 is the first "world band" receiver to provide useful on board digital MP3 recording and is the main draw to this entry.
-It can give for over 17 hours off the air recording using its on board MP3 recorder (256 MB version).
+The DE1121 was the first "world band" receiver to provide useful on board digital MP3 recording and is the main draw to this entry.
+It can give for over 17 hours “off the air recording” using it’s on board MP3 recorder (256 MB version).
 The nasty side is the sets ergonomics are even more of a nightmare over the DE/KA 1103.
 One good trait over the 1103 sibling model is that the volume control operates in a similar fashion to the eton e5/Grundig G5/G3 portables.
-Overall receiver performance is a bit below the KA / DE 1103, but the recorder makes up for the gap and is a very useable receiver.
-As we have said before Degens quality control has turned into a very mixed bag.
+Overall receiver performance is a bit below the KA / DE 1103, but the recorder makes up for the gap and is a very usable receiver (not bad overall) .
+As we have said before Degen’s quality control has turned into a very mixed bag.
 So it is indeed a genuine hit or miss exercise.